Sunday 29 October 2017

 This was the moment of the “new imperialism” or “high imperialism” (as it would later be called)—the unleashing of violent power as nations like England, France, Germany, the United States, Belgium, Italy, and others mounted new territorial assaults upon Africa and Asia.
 By 1900, the new empires were ruling 90 percent of Africa, 56 percent of Asia, and 99 percent of the Pacific.
 By the First World War, imperial powers occupied 90 percent of the entire surface area of the globe (Andersson 2013; Young 2001: 2).
 Sociology was institutionalized through and within this imperial moment (Connell 1997; Go 2013d; Mantena 2012).
 America also started awarding degrees in things like Journalism and Physical Education and, a little later, Theater studies and so forth.
 They had a more market driven educational model and one must admit that it was superior to the European model.
 American Sociology, at one time, seemed a good handmaiden for big Corporations, and, later on, for overblown Federal Agencies, but that time passed long ago.
 Why?
 Because tax payers revolted.
 They weren't interested in why Society had a moral duty to spend much, much, more money on non-tax payers so that they could become more delinquent yet.

-Sociology abandoned its original mission- which was about using empirical findings about collective behaviour to run things more cheaply and efficiently- and turned into antagonomic whining.
+Sociology abandoned its original mission- which was about using empirical findings about collective behavior to run things more cheaply and efficiently- and turned into antagonomic whining.
 It was no longer about linking cause and effect, preferring to base itself on seeing paranoid patterns in all things.

 In 1893, the first Department of Sociology was established at the University of Chicago and the first doctorate in sociology in the United States was awarded at Cornell.
 But just as this was occurring, the French were colonizing the Ivory Coast, Laos, and Guinea; the British South Africa Company was invading Matabeleland in current-day Zimbabwe; and Queen Liliuokalani was surrendering her Hawaiian kingdom to the United States.